thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Settings

 Dashboard settings allow adjusting and altering the overall look of the Dashboard.
 You can change the title, logo, and customize the toolbar.

-To start customizing the Dashboard enter the [Edit mode](#edit-mode).
-After entering the edit mode, click the “gear” icon at the top of the window, so the dashboard settings will be opened.
+To start customizing the Dashboard enter [Edit mode](#edit-mode), then click the "gear" icon in the upper right corner of the dashboard window to open the dashboard settings window.

 {% include images-gallery.html imageCollection="settings" %}

-**State controller**

-The first thing that can be changed is State controller.
-By default, it’s set to “entity”, so to use all the features and work with the Dashboard as comfortable as possible we need to leave it that way.

-{% include images-gallery.html imageCollection="settings-state-controller" %}

 **Title settings**

-If you’d like to see the Title of the Dashboard, you need to check the box "Display dashboard title".
+If you want the Title to be displayed on the dashboard, you need to enable the "Display dashboard title" checkbox.
 The default text color is black.
 Color and transparency are easily adjusted using the Title color parameter by clicking the colored circle and choosing the desired color for the title by moving the slider.
 The changed title appears on the top left of the Dashboard.